 \section{Data storage and indexing}

-In this section, we first introduce how the graph structure data and property data(including structured data and unstructured data) are stored in PandaDB.
-Then, we motivate the newly developed indexing to speed up the query processing for unstructured data in a graph.
+In order to realize query optimization for graph and unstructured data, query engine comes to optimize the plan according to different kinds of statistic information, for example, data distribution and the cost to access data, etc. Currently, most of graph databases like Neo4j store the content of unstructured data in the form of \textit{ByteArray}, thus, it can not understand the metadata of unstructured data before deserializing the data.
+In this section, we first introduce how to store the graph structure data and property data (including structured and unstructured data) in PandaDB.
+Then, we motivate the newly developed indexing to speed up the query processing for unstructured data in the graph database.